luiarthur/CytofResearch/README.md

 using CytofResearch
 ```

-# Author Contributions Checklist Form for A Bayesian Feature Allocation Model for Identification of Cell Subpopulations Using Cytometry Data
+# Author Contributions for A Bayesian Feature Allocation Model for Identification of Cell Subpopulations Using Cytometry Data

 ## Data

-### Abstract (Mandatory)
+### Abstract
 Three datasets are presented in this work: (1) a  small-sized synthetic
 dataset, (2) a large-sized synthetic dataset, and (3) a cord blood (CB) dataset
 provided by our collaborators at MD Anderson Cancer Center.
 The synthetic